 - Paronychia: Often the wound may be treated with wound care alone.
 If a collection of pus is present, it will need to be drained.
 This may be done in several different ways.
 Commonly a scalpel is used to make a simple incision over the collection of pus to allow drainage.
 Or the scalpel may be inserted along the edge of the nail to allow drainage.
 If the infection is large, a part of the nail may be removed.
 If this procedure is required, the doctor will inject a local anesthetic at the base of the finger that will provide for a pain-free procedure.
 Most often, you will be placed on an oral antibiotic.
 You will then be instructed how to take care of the wound at home.
 (See paronychia.)

-- Felon: Often incision and drainage is required because the infection develops within the multiple compartments of the fingertip pad.
+- Felon: Often, incision and drainage is required because the infection develops within the multiple compartments of the fingertip pad.
 Usually an incision will be made on one or both sides of the fingertip.
 The doctor will then insert an instrument into the wound and break up the compartments to aid in the drainage.
-Sometimes a piece of rubber tubing or gauze will be placed into the wound to aid the initial drainage.
+Sometimes, a piece of rubber tubing or gauze will be placed into the wound to aid the initial drainage.
 The wound may also be flushed out with a sterile solution to remove as much debris as possible.
 These infections will require antibiotics.
 The wound will then require specific home care as prescribed by your doctor.

 - Herpetic whitlow: Antiviral drugs such as acyclovir (Zovirax) may shorten the duration of illness.
 Pain medication is often needed.
 The wound must be properly protected to prevent a secondary bacterial infection and to prevent you from infecting other sites on your body or other people.
 Incision and drainage is not proper and, if done, may actually delay healing.

-- Cellulitis: This infection is superficial, and oral antibiotics are sufficient.
+- Cellulitis: This infection is superficial, and oral antibiotics are usually sufficient.
 If the area is extensive or your immune system is weakened, then you may be treated in the hospital with IV antibiotics.

-- Deep space infections: Much like flexor tenosynovitis, this can require emergency care.
-If the infection is mild, then only oral antibiotics will be needed.
+- Deep space infections: Much like flexor infectious tenosynovitis, this can require emergency care.
+If the infection is mild, then only oral antibiotics may be needed.
 If more severe, a hand surgeon should evaluate the wound and IV antibiotics begun.
 Often these wounds will require incision and drainage followed by a course of antibiotics.